If you’re interested in translating or adapting this post, pleaseemail us first.

 Martians already used the combination of Go and gRPC for AnyCable, an open source product that enables adding real-time features to Ruby on Rails apps.

-Both the Gravitational team and their clients were extremely impressed with the work Martians had done:
+Both the Teleport team and their clients were extremely impressed with the work Martians had done:

-As both Kubernetes and security market experts predict the sustainable growth trajectory for professional cloud development tools, the newest plugins help Gravitational reduce operational overhead and make cloud deployment and policy compliance easy-to-use.
+As both Kubernetes and security market experts predict the sustainable growth trajectory for professional cloud development tools, the newest plugins help Teleport reduce operational overhead and make cloud deployment and policy compliance easy-to-use.

-Gravitational has its commitment to keeping open standards to help customers to be fully compatible with existing cloud applications and infrastructure.
-Things are going well at this point as Gravitational software has over 10,000 stars on Github and is used by thousands of developers.
+Teleport has its commitment to keeping open standards to help customers to be fully compatible with existing cloud applications and infrastructure.
+Things are going well at this point as their software has over 10,000 stars on Github and is used by thousands of developers.

 If you provide professional software products for software or DevOps engineers or have the same vision of commercial open source or “Open Core” products, give Martians a ping to help you with open source development from our top guns.